Creepy Unsolved Mysteries From Texas

-There is something about unexplained mysteries that compels attention.
-The number of unsolved crimes in Texas is higher than in most states, due both to the sheer size of the Lone Star State and also to the amount of empty, desolate space where crimes can be committed with no chance of being discovered.
-Even as cities like Houston, Dallas, and Austin grow their populations into the millions, there are still areas near each urban center where it is possible to be entirely off the grid.
+Something about unexplained mysteries demands attention.
+The number of unsolved crimes in Texas is higher than in most states, due both to the sheer size of the Lone Star State and the amount of empty, desolate space where dastardly deeds can be committed without discovery.
+Even as the populations of cities like Houston, Dallas, and Austin grow into the millions, there are still areas near each urban center where it's possible to be entirely off the grid.

 The Ice Box Murders

-On June 23, 1965, police officers forced their way into the house of Fred and Edwina Rogers at the request of their nephew Marvin, who was concerned that his phone calls had gone unanswered for a couple of days.
-The police checked the house and eventually an officer found what he thought to be numerous pieces of a butchered hog in the refrigerator.
+On June 23, 1965, Houston police officers forced their way into the house of Fred and Edwina Rogers at the request of their nephew Marvin, who was concerned that his phone calls had gone unanswered for a couple of days.
+The police checked the house, and an officer found what he thought to be numerous pieces of a butchered hog in the refrigerator.
 As he was closing the refrigerator door, the officer saw two human heads in the vegetable bins.
 The heads were those of Fred and Edwina.
 The couple had been murdered.